tfatykhov/WinkRedNode/README-Bluemix.md

                                  , pwd : "your Wink password"
                                  }
             , BlueMixUrlBase   : "https://MyWinkNodeRed.mybluemix.net"
-            , forecastIoApiKey : "your api key"
+            , forecastIoApiKey : "your API key"
             , HomeLocation     : { lon : "the longitude of your home location"
                                  , lat : "the lattitude of your home location" }